tzom/AHLF/README.md

 conda activate ahlf_interpretation_env
 ```

-If the above mentioned requierments are met then the following command creates a mirrorplot similar to the one shown below:
+If the above mentioned requirments are met then the following command creates a mirrorplot similar to the one shown below:

 ```
 python interpretation.py